riemarc/journalmk/readme.md

 ### The root directory of the journal

-The directory (the root directory) where journalmk is searching notes can be specified under the `root_directory` key in the configuration file `journalmkrc.json`.
-The build directory is not related to the root directory, it can lay inside or outside of the root directory.
+The directory where journalmk is searching notes (the root directory) can be specified under the `root_directory` key in the configuration file `journalmkrc.json`.
+The build directory can lay inside or outside of the root directory.
+Relative paths, as in the example, are relative to the build directory.

 ### The directory name(s) for the notes